 There are a handful of Leadership Principles where answering Amazon interview questions about failures will offer the evidence supporting that you have what it takes.
 For example, "Are Right A Lot" LP expects leaders to have strong intuition and have a high "hit rate" of making the right decisions.
 However, today, anyone who makes good decisions must have learned from making a few bad ones in the past.
 Hence, a question that asks you to share when you made one of those bad decisions is looking for evidence of your learning from the error and deploying a permanent fix to how you operate.

 Another example is "Deliver Results".
 This Leadership Principle expects Amazonians to have a high bar on personal productivity, including achieving a lot under tight deadlines.
-It also assumes that you have to make trade-offs when you are overloaded, and you won't do some stuff.
-Hence, you can expect a question about a time when you could not achieve everything you planned.
+It also assumes that you have to make trade-offs when you are overloaded and you won't do some stuff.
+Hence, you can expect a question about when you could not achieve everything you planned.

 How should you answer Amazon interview questions about failures?